 Whether you are new to paralyzed living or if you want to learn more about this condition because you have a loved one who is living with paralysis, you have found to the right source for getting answers to your important questions.
-From learning to do things for yourself again to knowing how you can help a spouse, you may have a lot of questions.
+From learning to do things for yourself again to know how you can help a spouse, you may have a lot of questions.
 While we can’t answer every question here, we want to present the answers to some of the most frequently asked questions about being paralyzed.

 What Is Paralysis?

 Paralysis is the loss of voluntary movement of part or all of the body.
 Medically, the term plegia is also used.
 The term paresis refers to reduced ability to move a part of the body voluntarily.